-- 1. Coursework transferred or accepted for credit toward an undergraduate program must represent collegiate coursework relevant to the formal award, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in the institution's own undergraduate formal award programs.
+- Coursework transferred or accepted for credit toward an undergraduate program must represent collegiate coursework relevant to the formal award, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in the institution's own undergraduate formal award programs.
 In assessing and documenting equivalent learning and qualified faculty, an institution may use recognized guides that aid in the evaluation for credit.
 Such guides include those published by the American Council on Education, the American Association of Collegiate Registrars and Admissions Officers, and the National Association of Foreign Student Affairs.
-NOTICE: The student may check for transfer credit on the website by logging into Self Service Banner (SSB), student online system. - 2.
-A course completed at another regionally accredited postsecondary institution with a passing grade will be accepted for transfer as potentially creditable toward graduation requirements. - 3.
+NO-TICE: The student may check for transfer credit on the website by logging into the student account and viewing their unofficial transcript. - A course completed at another regionally accredited postsecondary institution with a passing grade will be accepted for transfer as potentially creditable toward graduation requirements. - 3.
 A transfer grade of "D" will be accepted only when the transfer student's cumulative GPA is 2.0 or above.
 If the student has a cumulative GPA of 2.0 or above, the "D" grade will be accepted the same as it would be for "native" students.
-The exception to this rule is a grade of "D" in English Composition I, English Composition II, and/or any math course at the one hundred (100) level and above, none of which will be transferred. - 4.
-Non-traditional credit may be extended based on a comprehensive evaluation of demonstrated and documented competencies and previous formal training.
-Evaluations are made by qualified faculty and approved by the appropriate chief instructional officer. - 5.
+The exception to this rule is a grade of "D" in English Composition I, English Composition II, and/or any math course at the one hundred (100) level and above, none of which will be transferred.

+- 4. College credit hours will be given based on the credit hours earned at the transferring institution. - Non-traditional credit may be extended based on a comprehensive evaluation of demonstrated and documented competencies and previous formal training.
+Evaluations are made by qualified faculty and approved by the appropriate chief instructional officer. - 6.
 A transfer student from a collegiate institution not accredited by the appropriate regional association or Council on Occupational Education may request an evaluation of transfer credits after completing fifteen (15) semester hours with a cumulative GPA of 2.0 or above.